kaievns/the-log/posts/lead/burndown-cliff.md

 often have small cliffs or plateaus in the last quarter of the graph, that's perfectly normal.

-The most telling pattern is the **cliff** and that's where might want to get involved as a manager.
+The most telling pattern is the **cliff** and that's where you might want to get involved as a manager.
 There are multiple specific situations that produce cliffs, and that's what I'm going to go through in the rest of the post.